 Muay Thai is one of the most physically demanding martial arts.

 Muay Thai is one of the most physically demanding martial arts.
 If you’re new to this sport, it’s important to be aware of how it can affect your body.
 You might notice some changes in your shape, posture, or even flexibility.
-Here are some reasons why Muay Thai strengthens your body:
+Here are some reasons why Muay Thai strengthens your body.

-- It increases strength.
 This martial art uses many different muscles during training sessions that include punching, kicking and kneeing bags; stretching on the rope; practicing clinch with an opponent; repetitive movements like jumping rope or shadow boxing; climbing stairs; doing push-ups and sit-ups.
 All these activities help you gain more muscle mass throughout all parts of the body.

 It’s a full-body workout.